bigladder/atheneum/doc/style.md

     * coding the variable type into its name (as in “Hungarian” notation)
     * abbreviations / single letters
     * difference without distinction (i.e. var-latest vs. var-final)
-    * names that are cutesey or inside-joke-y
+    * names that are too colloquial, cutesey or inside-joke-y

+* Be judicious about adding unit descriptors to numeric variables.

 ## File names